qoiz12/Minecraft-China-Guide/Readme.md

 VPN (Hong Kong or China IP Required, Need a VPN?
 Check out the VPN-LIST.md)

 Step 1:
-Enable your VPN make sure the VPN is set to either China or Hong Kong.
+Enable your VPN and make sure the VPN is set to either China or Hong Kong.
 Step 2: Get a 163 or yeah.net email account.
 Go to https://zc.reg.163.com/regInitialized?onlyNetease=1 for international sign-up.
 Step 3: Download Minecraft China.
 Go to https://mc.163.com/index.html and press the "立即下载端游" button.
 Step 4: Go through the installation.